jhpark1013/blog/_posts/2022-06-06-day-8-messing-around-with-network-namespaces.markdown

 ```
 On the last line it says `local` in the front, so the packets sent to `172.17.0.1` goes to `local`.

+**Step 3** tcpdump gets the packet

 Once there is a network interface associated with the packet, the packet gets sent there and we can observe that the packet gets sent with tcpdump.

 ## Summary
+Before routing, there is a prerouting chain in the iptables that happens.
+When you send a packet to an IP address, the route table decides which network interface the packet goes through.
 For the packets to go through the Linux kernel network stack, you need network interfaces.
 Once routed thorugh an interface, you can use tcpdump to capture packets.
-When you send a packet to an IP address, the route table decides which network interface the packet goes through.

 <!--
 ```